 There are three employment options available for students.
 Each employment option has different eligibility requirements.
-All students are required to complete the Free Application for Federal Student Aid (FAFSA) prior to seeking employment for an on-campus position.
+All students are encouraged to complete the Free Application for Federal Student Aid (FAFSA) prior to seeking employment for an oncampus position.

 College Federal Work Study Program